kiali/kiali.io/content/en/docs/Features/validations.md

 ### GWAPI - Gateway API status

 The Gateway object provides a GatewayStatus to provide the status relative to the state represented in the spec.
-The validations under GWAPI rule are generic and will highlight any invalid status created by the Gateway.
+The validations under the GWAPI rule are generic and will highlight any invalid status created by the Gateway.

 #### Resolution